Author: Joe Kizlauskas

 A patent is an example of a bet known as a full coverage bet because it covers every possible combination from a number of chosen selections, which in this case, is three.

-So how does a patent work?
+So how does a patent work and can you show us a patent bet explained?
 It is important to remember that a patent involves seven separate bets, so to place it, you will have to pay seven times the value of your stake.
 For example, a £1 patent will cost you £7.